ratwolfzero/Universe/README.md

 **Growth Theorem**
 Let $G_0 = {0}$.
 Given Axioms I–III and the irreducibility constraint from Axiom II, define an inductive sequence ${G_n}$ such that:
 $$G_{n+1} = G_n \cup {m}, \quad \text{where } m = \min {k > \max(G_n) \mid \forall g \in G_n, |k - g| \notin D(G_n)}$$
 Each step adds a minimal integer $m$ such that all new pairwise differences are distinct from existing ones.
-This process constructs a greedy Golomb ruler, ensuring maximal novelty at each stage.
+This process constructs a **greedy Golomb ruler**, ensuring maximal novelty at each stage.

 ### 3.1 Properties